Data Security

 • Value: The impact to the organization if the data is stolen, modified, or deleted

 The goal of data classification is to provide an organization with a basis for making decisions about data security and risk management.
+Categorizing data based on predefined criteria is crucial for effectively managing security, compliance, and privacy.
 For example, certain types of data may fall under the purview of data protection regulations, and the sensitivity and value of data may impact how it is protected and used within an organization.

 Data classification is a vital part of an enterprise data security policy.
 For many organizations, their data is their most valuable asset since customer information, intellectual property, and other sensitive data is what enables them to differentiate themselves and compete effectively in the marketplace.

 Protecting this data is of utmost importance, and it is impossible to effectively protect sensitive data that you don’t know exists.
+However, it is virtually impossible to classify all the data within an organization, so a strategic approach that starts with a realistic scope and gradually expands is needed.
 Data classification provides the visibility required for effective data security and helps organizations to protect themselves against a number of high-impact risks, including:

 As the cyber threat landscape grows more sophisticated and data protection regulations become more common, the cost of poor data security increases dramatically.
-In 2020, the average cost of a data breach was $3.86 million, and data protection regulations like the EU’s General Data Protection Regulation (GDPR) can levy non-compliance penalties up to 4% of global turnover or 20 million Euros, whichever is higher.
+In 2024, the average cost of a data breach was $4.85 million, and data protection regulations like the EU’s General Data Protection Regulation (GDPR) can levy non-compliance penalties up to 4% of global turnover or 20 million Euros, whichever is higher.
+Compliance regulations require organizations to classify and protect sensitive data appropriately to avoid such penalties and data breaches.

 Many organizations adopt a simple three-tier data sensitivity classification system: